 We all owe a debt that is beyond our ability to repay:

 The story of the Unforgiving Servant is a deconstructing one.
 It addresses our taken-for-granted assumption that forgiveness is a preferential option and not a Divine compulsory act.
 The story opens us up to the possibility that our own personal experience of Divine forgiveness has been so great that we are morally obligated to give forgiveness to whoever has need of it.
 This redemptive story of Messiah revises our thinking and re-authors our lives.
-We have been forgiven a debt which is beyond all paying; for the sins of every person have brought about the death of Adonai’s own Son.
-The Messiah’s payment of our inestimable debt of sin to Adonai has re-storied our lives.
+We have been forgiven a debt which is beyond all paying; for the sins of every person have brought about the death of HaShem’s own Son.
+The Messiah’s payment of our inestimable debt of sin to HaShem has re-storied our lives.
 It has inverted our sense of entitlement.
-No temporal debt owed to us can ever in any way compare to the eternal debt we owe Adonai.
+No temporal debt owed to us can ever in any way compare to the eternal debt we owe HaShem.
 Our debt to the heavenly Father has placed such a severe obligation upon us that others are entitled to obtain whatever forgiveness they need from us.